microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 At a high level, we need to have a system for accomplishing the following:
 1. Producing an inverse change for a given change that needs to be undone.
 2. Reconciling this inverse change with any edits that have occurred since the undone change.
+3. Updating the reconciled inverse in the face of concurrent changes.
-3. Applying the reconciled inverse to the current document state.
+4. Applying the updating and reconciled inverse to the current document state.

 In designing such a system, we need to consider the relevant computational costs and drawbacks:
 * The size of "normal" (i.e., non-inverse) changes sent over the wire.